 Today, we trek to the Everest Base Camp, which is also the ultimate highlight of the whole trip.
 Reaching the base of the world’s highest mountain is an achievement in its own right.
 We may capture this accomplishment with our camera while keeping ourselves busy with short treks which will help us in acclimatizing to the high altitude.
 At the base camp, we also enjoy the amazing Himalayan vista with the world’s highest peak, Mt.
 Everest, soaring above us.
 Overnight at Everest Base Camp.

 From Everest Base Camp, we initially trek alongside the Rongbuk Glacier, an impressive frozen ocean of ice waves.
 Then, after a short run over gravel terrain, we walk along the lateral moraine of the Rongbuk glacier and skirt the Glacier from its east side.
 After an hour or so, we take the left path that leads steeply to the Japanese Camp.
 This camp is situated under a huge yellow rock.
 At this site, we enjoy the view of the Pumori Himalaya.
 Overnight at Japanese Camp.

 The Interim Camp lies on the end of a nearby glacier.
 Along this trek, we enjoy the company of huge ice pinnacles.
 As we move ahead towards a dusty valley, we are welcomed with magnificent views of the East Rongbuk Glacier and high mountains like Pumori (7,161m/ 23,494ft) and Nuptse (7,861m/25,791ft).
 Although we might feel the high altitude, technically the route is quite easy.
 Overnight at Interim Camp.

-As we continue to follow the east side of the Rongbuk Glacier, we get closer to the Everest and the Lhakpa Ri (7045m/23114 ft).
+As we continue to follow the east side of the Rongbuk Glacier, we get closer to Everest and Lhakpa Ri (7045m).
 Walking along the moraine rubble, we arrive at our destination, the Advanced Base Camp of Everest (ABC) which is situated near the Changtse Glacier.
 From here, the Everest Top appears so close that one might feel tempted to summit the mountain.
 In fact, the top of Everest is a little more than 2400 meters away from this camp.
-The Everest Advance Base Camp is also the closest non-climbers can get to the top of Mt.
+The Everest Advanced Base Camp is also the closest non-climbers can get to the top of Mt.
 Everest.
 From here we descend to Chagtse Base Camp where we will be spending the night.